John Turner: Bay Street

-Prime minister (June–September 1984)
+Prime Minister (June–September 1984)

 Trudeau retired after polls showed the Liberals faced certain defeat in the next election if he remained in office.
 Turner then re-entered politics, and defeated Jean Chrétien, his successor as finance minister, on the second ballot of the June 1984 Liberal leadership convention.
 He was formally appointed prime minister on June 30.
-When he was sworn in, Turner was not an MP or senator.
-Had he wished to have parliament summoned, he would not have been able to appear on the floor of the House of Commons.
-He also announced that he would not run in a by-election to get into the Commons, but would instead run in the next general election as the Liberal candidate in the British Columbia riding of Vancouver Quadra.
-This was a sharp departure from usual practice, in which the incumbent in a safe seat resigns to allow a newly elected party leader a chance to get into parliament, and the seat Turner intended to contest was held by the Tories instead.
-However, this was part of Turner's strategy to rebuild the Liberals' image in western Canada; at the time, the party held no seats west of Winnipeg.
+When he was sworn in, Turner was not an MP or senator; the next occurrence of a PM not being elected to the Commons or Senate would be Mark Carney in 2025.
+He also announced that he would not run in a by-election to get into the Commons, but would instead run in the next general election as the Liberal candidate in the British Columbia riding of Vancouver Quadra, a seat held by the Tories.
+This was part of Turner's strategy to rebuild the Liberals' image in western Canada; at the time, the party held no seats west of Winnipeg.

 In his final days of office, Trudeau recommended that Governor General Jeanne Sauvé appoint over 200 Liberals to patronage positions, including senators, judges, and executives on various governmental and crown corporation boards.
-The large number of appointments, as well as doubtful qualifications of some appointees, generated a severe backlash across the political spectrum.
-Turner then made a further 70 appointments himself, one of Trudeau's conditions for retiring earlier than he had planned.
+Turner then made a further 19 appointments himself, one of Trudeau's conditions for retiring earlier than he had planned.